KarlKadji/Financial-Budgeting-Dashboard/README.md

 *Line graph visualizing the monthly percentage of essential and non-essential spending compared to monthly income*

 ### Insights
-* On average, approximately 27.46% of your monthly income goes towards non-essential spending.
+* **On average, approximately 27.46% of your monthly income goes towards non-essential spending.**
-* On average, approximately 72.28% of your monthly income goes towards essential spending.
+* **On average, approximately 72.28% of your monthly income goes towards essential spending.**
-* High Spending Relative to Income:
-	* Many months show total spending percentages exceeding 100% (e.g., October 2024: 127.79%, May 2025: 131.90%, June 2025: 132.38%), meaning total spending (essential + non-essential) surpasses income, indicating likely use of savings or credit.

 * Non-Essential Spending Fluctuations:
 	* Non-essential spending percentage varies widely from low (~7% in May 2025) to very high (~61% in October 2024), suggesting irregular discretionary spending patterns.
 Peaks in non-essential spending coincide with high overall spending months.